 The B2B lead cycle is complex.
 The marketing and sales team struggle with insufficient data to analyze, strategize and prioritize prospects.
 This leads to missed opportunities, a low conversion rate, and incomplete targets.

 The marketing and sales team needed a solution to create rich data to work around this scenario.
 That’s where data enrichment comes into the picture.

-In the upcoming segment, we will discuss data enrichment in detail- what it is, why it is needed, what services it includes, and what’s the approach to enrich data.
+In the upcoming segment, we will discuss data enrichment services in detail- what it is, why it is needed, what services it includes, and what’s the approach to enriching data.
 Let’s get started.